Member of the Executive Management; Head of Funding. Has been in charge of various funding activities in the life sciences

 Funding initiatives: Niedersächsisches Vorab

 Background: Cornelia Soetbeer received a Master degree in Romance and German Philology awarded by the Christian-Albrechts Universität zu Kiel, PhD in Romance Philology, scholarship holder in the Research Training group "Imaginatio borealis.
 Perception, Reception and Construction of the North".
 Subsequently she worked as Program Director in charge of the areas "research and teaching" as well as "Sports" at the Alfried Krupp von Bohlen und Halbach-Stiftung in Essen.
-Member of the international scientific board of the Fondation Maison Suger in Paris.
+She is a member of the international scientific board of the Fondation Maison Suger in Paris as well as the Steering Groups of the European Foundation Centre Research Forum and the Science and Research working group within the Association of German Foundations.

 Program Director in the funding team „Challenges – for Academia and Society“, has been in charge of projects in the sciences and various Fellowships.